LRGASP/lrgasp-submissions/docs/metadata-identifiers.md

 * ``H1_mix`` - human H1 ES cell line mixed with human Definitive Endoderm derived from H1
 * ``ES`` - mouse Castaneus X S129/SvJae F121-9 ES cell line
 * ``Manatee`` - manatee whole blood

+## Experiment_data_categories

+They following symbols identify the data category to which the experiment belongs:

+* ``long-only`` - uses only LGRASP-provided long-read RNA-Seq data from a single sample, library preparation method and sequencing platform.
+* ``short-only`` - uses only LGRASP-provided short-read Illumina RNA-Seq data from a single sample.
+This is to compare with long-read  approaches.
+* ``long and short`` - uses only LGRASP-provided long-read and short-read RNA-Seq data from a single long-read library preparation method and the Illumina platform.
+Additional accessioned data in public genomics data repositories can also be used.
+* ``kitchen sink`` - any combination of at least one LRGASP data set as well as any other accessioned data in public genomics data repositories.
+For example, multiple library methods can be combined (e.g. PacBio cDNA + PacBio CapTrap, ONT cDNA + ONT CapTrap+ ONT R2C2+ ONT dRNA, all data, etc.).
+LRGASP simulated reads may not be used in *kitchen sink* experiments.

 ## Public repository identifiers